ezequielfrias20/ezequielfrias20/README.md

 ## I'm a Student and Developer!!

-- 👨‍💻 I am a junior full stack web developer
+- 👨‍💻 I am a full stack developer
 - 📚 I am currently studying Electrical Engineering at UCV.
 - 🌱 Every day I like to learn a little more
 - 👯 I am looking to collaborate with other developers on various projects